Average Price per Month

 Grab cheap tickets to Charlotte for your kids and family from any online travel booking website and get exciting family vacation offers!

-Top Tourist Attractions in Charlotte
+Best Tourist Attractions in Charlotte

 Billy Graham Library: Tourists to the Billy Graham Library can gain knowledge regarding the life of the TV pastor through exhibits and multimedia slideshows.
 The 1.5-hour trip involves memorabilia displays as well as a trip to the Graham family house, where he resided from the age of nine and has been meticulously restored with some of the main furniture and Graham family memorabilia.
 Go for a sweet stroll in the Memorial Prayer Garden and explore this 20 acres of landscaped ground with your family.
 Also, grab an amazing opportunity to enjoy the ambiance of the beautiful surroundings across 20 acres of landscaped acres.
 Visitors can go for unique self-guided and guided tours of the garden under a very reasonable fee.

 Carolinas Aviation Museum: A great place to visit, especially if you are an aviation lover or a history buff.
 The Carolinas Aviation Museum covers the history, technology, and evolution of the aviation industry.
 The museum is dedicated to aviation enthusiasts, where they can check out several military and private aircraft.
 You'll find modern Grumman F-14D Super Tomcat the Sopwith Camel biplane, one of the most important British fighter planes used in the First World War, with the QH-50 Drone Anti-Submarine Helicopter (DASH) and a Vietnam-era CH-46D Sea Knight copter on display.
 You may also take a tour of the planes outside on the tarmac, including the 1999 Airbus A320-214 that gained fame when US Airways Flight 1549 was successfully landed despite having both engines destroyed by a flock of Canada Geese.

 Famous Festival of Charlotte